brendafrancis/sovrin-client/getting-started.md

 The Verification key has a subtle relationship with the Identifier value a couple lines above it in the CLI output.
 Identifiers in Sovrin are called **_DIDs_** (**_distributed identifiers_**).
 These are opaque, unique sequences of bits, like UUIDs or GUIDs.

-There are three options possible for **_verification key_** associated with a DID:
+There are three options possible for **_verification key_** associated with a DID.
 - Empty.
 There are no verkey associated with a DID, and DID is NCID (non-cryptographic identifier).
 In this case, the creator of the Sovrin identity record (called a trust anchor) controls the identifier, and no independent proof-of-existence is possible until either Abbreviated or Full verkey is created.
 - Abbreviated.
 In this case, there is a verkey starting with a tilde '~' followed by 22 or 23 characters.
 The tilde indicates that the DID itself represents the first 16 bytes of the verkey, and the string following the tilde represents the second 16 bytes of the verkey, both using base58Check encoding.
 - Full.
-In this case, there is a full 44 character verkey, representing a base58Check encoding of all 32 bytes of a Ed25519 verification key
+In this case, there is a full 44 character verkey, representing a base58Check encoding of all 32 bytes of a Ed25519 verification key.

 In the current guide Abbreviated key will be created and used by Alice (you will notice `~` prefix for verification key in the guide).